daattali/beautiful-jekyll/_posts/2024-01-21-cantera-equilibrium-combustion.md

         # Set the starting temperature and pressure
         gas.TP = T_0, p_0

-        # Equilibrate the gas at constant pressure
+        # Equilibrate the gas at constant XX properties
         gas.equilibrate(equilibration_mode)

         # grab the desired outputs